Cloud Lifted: Aryana Girvan, Healthy Again After Life-Threatening Scare, Keys Clarion's Sweep of Keystone

 And then there’s Girvan, the one returning all-state player from a season ago, who has a new lease on life and her volleyball season.

 “We need to rely on her,” Coach Campbell said.
-“But there’s a whole lit going on to support her.”
+“But there’s a whole lot going on to support her.”

 Clarion Area High School sports coverage on Explore and D9Sports.com is brought to you by Redbank Chevrolet and DuBrook.